Abdus273/hi-blog/index.md

 Furthermore, big data has also made it possible for doctors to monitor and consult with patients virtually, reducing the need for in-person exams and desk work.
 Additionally, it is simple for healthcare professionals to access patient records with a single click, which improves system efficiency and saves time.
 This is what makes the patient experience better overall.
 On top of that, big data can also be used in the healthcare industry to link many disciplines and conduct in-depth research on a disease.
 Additionally, data from various experiments are needed in biomedical research labs or facilities to comprehend the biological processes.
 In order to continue providing patients with new, life-improving medications in a timely manner, pharmaceutical companies can improve their capacity for pharmaceutical analytics.
 Additionally, by managing the big data that was produced throughout all stages of pharmaceutical development, the price of pharmaceutical products will be customer friendly.

-## Data driven applications and devices in healthcare
+## Data Driven Applications and Devices in Healthcare
 There are a lot of applications, software and devices that are used to extract data.
 •Fitbit: It enables users to keep eyes on their heart rate and track their physical activities.
 •ECG devices: Assist users in keeping track of their pulse rate, heart rate variability, breathing rate, temperature, and activity.